-Board of Examiners of Alcoholism and Drug Abuse Counselors
+Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors

 I. Purpose

-This Scope of Practice Statement is intended to provide a definition of a professional alcoholism and drug abuse counselor’s rights and responsibilities and to distinguish this profession from other behavioral healthcare professionals.
+This Scope of Practice Statement is intended to provide a definition of professional alcoholism and drug abuse counselor’s rights and responsibilities and to distinguish this profession from other behavioral healthcare professionals.

 II.
 Introduction

-Alcohol and drug abuse counseling is the application of general counseling theories and treatment methods adapted to specific alcohol and drug theory and research, for the express purpose of treating persons with alcohol and other drug problems and persons with co-occuring psychiatric disorders within our diverse society.
+Alcohol and drug abuse counseling is the application of general counseling theories and treatment methods adapted to specific alcohol and drug theory and research, for the express purpose of treating persons with alcohol and other drug problems and persons with co-occurring psychiatric disorders within our diverse society.

 III.
 Foundations of Alcohol and Drug Counseling